stakater/mto-docs/content/tutorials/dev-workspace/enabling-openshift-dev-workspace.md

 ```

 ## Automate sandbox metadata for all Tenant users via Tenant CR
-With With Multi Tenant Operator (MTO), you can set `sandboxMetadata` like below to automate metadata for all sandboxes:
+With Multi Tenant Operator (MTO), you can set `sandboxMetadata` like below to automate metadata for all sandboxes:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta2